-And, by engaging nearly 2,000 patients to participate in research, Dr. Fleshner has developed significant biobanks of data that are helping researchers around the world in their quest for personalized treatments.
+And, by engaging more than 2,000 patients to participate in research, Dr. Fleshner has developed significant biobanks of data that are helping researchers around the world in their quest for personalized treatments.

 “And this calling is second only to my devotion to my family – the support of my wife and our three children makes my work possible – they are my bedrock,” adds Dr. Fleshner.